 You’re not a techie and you don’t want to have to tinker with tech – you just want your problems solved.
 You’ve probably had thousands of people offer up solutions that just cause you more work.
 So why not co-create tools that actually make your life easier?
 Be the one to say ‘Hey these buttons are too small for my hands’ or ‘Who the hell uses Excel like that anyway?’
 Power Platform’s a cool opportunity to solve your problems without the hassle of having to code apps from scratch.
 It’s also a great chance to upskill yourself and your team.

 At Deptive, we’re pretty excited about the power (excuse the pun) of the Power Platform – mostly because of how excited Dona and the people already using it are.
-If you’re keen to try it out yourself, check out our Microsoft Power Platform resource page.
+If you’re keen to try it out yourself, check out our Digital Workplace Page.

 We also have a virtual office in Wellington.